-A PARTY WHO PUTS FORWARD A STANDPOINT IS OBLIGED TO DEFEND IT IF ASKED TO DO SO. (van Eemeren et al. 113)
+A PARTY WHO PUTS FORWARD A STANDPOINT IS OBLIGED TO DEFEND IT IF ASKED TO DO SO.

 This is one of my favorites.
 It is clear and simple.
 If you make an argument, you have to provide evidence to back it up.
 During the 2008 presidential debates, Americans watched as all the candidates fumbled over the following question about health care: "How will this plan actually work?"
 If you are presenting a written argument, this requirement can be accommodated through quality, researched evidence applied to your standpoint.